ato/wayback-easy/README.md

 surt_ordered: true
 ```

+## Running it

+Either deploy to app container (Jetty, Tomcat) or just run:

+    mvn jetty:run -Dwayback.config=config.yaml

+Set the path to your config.yaml using the `wayback.config` system property,
+servlet context init paramter or the environment variable `WAYBACK_CONFIG`.

 ## Why?

-* More readable and simpler
+* Simple and readable
-* Far, far more approachable for non-programmers (and arguably to most programmers too!)
+* Approachable for non-programmers (and arguably to most programmers too!)
 * Decouples the configuration format from implementation details of the application (class, property names) allowing refactoring and deprecation
 * Potential for better error messages and deprecation warnings
-* Pywb and owb could share a configuration subset, allowing easy testing with both
+* Pywb and (Open)Wayback could share a common configuration subset